 I don't expect anyone to look at my work and try to interpret what I was personally feeling at the time I created it.
 I invite free thought.
 My motivation in being an artist is not to express what I am trying to say to the world, but what you, the viewer, say to yourself when you experience what you see.
 I anticipate a silent response.
 One that no one can hear but you.

-My purpose is reveal something new in what you see, hear, think and feel around yourselves every day; to make a spark that ignites a thought and burns a once forgotten memory into your soul.
+My purpose is to reveal something new in what you see, hear, think and feel around you every day; to make a spark that ignites thought and burns a once forgotten memory into your soul.

 There is a hidden path beyond the images I create.